iridescent-dev/iap-swift-lib/README.md

 That is why the process looks like so:
 - being ready to handle purchase events from app startup
 - finalizing transactions when product delivery is complete
-- sending purchase request, for which succesful doesn't mean complete
+- sending purchase request, for which successful doesn't mean complete

 #### Making a purchase
 To make a purchase, use the `InAppPurchase.purchase()` function.
 It takes the `productId` and a `callback` function, called when the purchase has been processed.